jeanpaulsio/notes/blog/first_year_in_startup.md

 ## Minimum Viable Product

-Its's now early May of 2016, a week after finishing the pre-accelerator program.
-We were equipped with Lean startup methodologies engrained in our heads and a positive attitude that we were heading in the right direction.
+It's now early May of 2016, a week after finishing the pre-accelerator program.
+We were equipped with Lean startup methodologies ingrained in our heads and a positive attitude that we were heading in the right direction.
 We had eventually finished developing our iOS app that students could use to book tutors.
 From our web app, students and tutors were able to manager their bookings.
 We did it.
 After 8 long months of iterating on our design and software, we were ready for people to start using our app.

 We "officially" launched and eventually got approval from the App Store.
 So how come people weren't flocking to our app?
 Sure, we had a handful of students and tutors that signed up but they weren't even booking sessions.
 As it turns out, posting a couple Craigslist ads and some flyers on bulletin boards at local colleges for a couple weeks will only get you so far.